-TaxoPress has a feature which can analyze your content and automatically add new terms.
+TaxoPress has a feature that can analyze your content and automatically add new terms.
 This will be very useful for anyone who creates a lot of content.

 Let’s see an example of how this new feature works.
 I’ve created a new post, using the text from the “About Us” page on WordPress.org.

 When I publish this post, TaxoPress scans the post and adds new terms, as you can see in the image below:

 You just adjust the sensitivity of this feature.
 For example, if you’re using the Dandelion integration, you can choose the “Dandelion API confidence value”.
 You can configure the setting to provides a few, accurate new terms. or a wide range of new terms.

 This feature can work with any taxonomy and post type.
 For example, in the image below, I have a WooCommerce product.
 Using the Dandelion integration, TaxoPress has scanned the content and added new terms into the “Product tags” area.

 In the next screenshot, you can see an example with bbPress.
-In this example, TaxoPress used the Open Calais integration to scan a new bbPress topic and automatically added the “Topic Tags”.
+In this example, TaxoPress used the Open Calais integration to scan a new bbPress topic and automatically added new terms to the “Topic Tags” area.

 How does this Auto Terms feature work? #

 This Auto Terms feature to add new terms is built on top of two external services: Dandelion and Open Calais.
 You can use either one (or even both) to analyze your content.
 The option to use these services is available only in TaxoPress Pro.